Archives

 Indigenous Matters

 I work at honoring and protecting indigenous cultures worldwide, particularly in North America, a.k.a.
 Turtle Island,` and particularly in Massachusetts, named for the Massachusett People, one of the indigenous nations that occupied the current state that bears its name.
-I wish to walk the talk and not just talk to talk of restoration of rights and preservation of culture, knowledge, and belief.
-As the child of immigrants and invaders now living on the unceded land of the Nauset Tribe of the Wampanoag Nation on Cape Cod I hereby declare:
+As the child of immigrants and invaders now living on the unceded land of the Nauset Tribe of the Wampanoag Nation on Cape Cod, I wish to walk the talk and not just talk the talk of reparations, restoration of rights, and preservation of culture, knowledge, and belief.

 Beach Plum Jam